Vending: The most common mistakes about sales and use tax

 Many other states have similar sales tax calculation and reporting requirements that are based on the location of the vending machine or micro market.

-5. Filing of tax returns and compliance
+5. Filing tax returns for your vending business

 The sales tax calculation complexities often transfer to the preparation and filing of the sales tax returns.
 Each state has its own format regarding how gross sales, taxable amount, exempt amounts and the tax collected need to be reported.
 States with local tax rates tend to be more complex because they require the taxes to be reported by location of the machine, which requires that sales values and associated exemptions and sales tax be reported by location.
 Approximately 60% of the states have local sales tax rates and require the reporting of sales taxes to be properly reported to the local taxing authorities in addition to the state.
 Some states such as Alabama and Colorado administer the collection of sales tax, which requires multiple tax returns to be filed within the same state.